KarnesTH/project-site/README.md

 This template was created during my further education and certification as a JavaScript software developer.
 It shows my level of knowledge and handling of the ES6 notation in JavaScript.

+> **Attention**: This project was created for personal purposes only and is therefore only used to present my learning progress with JavaScript, HTML, CSS and SASS.

 ## Used modules:

 ### dependencies: